sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 ## Modify the Linux Kernel

 Now there is only one last thing left, which is to modify at least one line of code and see the effect of the modification.
-In this section, let's modify the Linux kernel and let it print a "Hello world!" string when the kernel starts.
+In this section, we'll modify the Linux kernel and let it print a "Hello world!" string when the kernel starts.

 We first need to find out the entry point of the Linux kernel.
 When we write a C program, we use `main()` function as the entry point.
 In the Linux kernel however, there is no `main()` function, instead the kernel execution starts with architecture-specific assembly code.
 For x86\_64, it's `arch/x86/kernel/head_64.S`, and for arm64, it's `arch/arm64/kernel/head.S`.